Why VannaForge exists

 A typical wheel screener is built to locate premium.
 VannaForge is built to decide whether that premium deserves to be underwritten.
 That difference is small in wording and large in practice.

-For a retail trader, that means a contract does not rise simply because it looks rich on annualized yield.
-The workflow first asks whether the distance is adequate, whether the backdrop makes sense for new premium exposure, whether the contract is tradable in the real world, and whether the position belongs in the account at all.
+For a self-directed trader, that means a contract does not rise simply because it looks rich on annualized yield.
+The workflow first asks whether the distance is adequate, whether the backdrop is supportive, whether the contract is tradable in the real world, and whether the position belongs in the account at all.

 Typical premium hunt